shiva-ovh/docs/pages/web_cloud/docs-gen2/languages/migration/guide.en-sg.md

 > [!primary]
 > Application instances have a limited amount of memory at build time, which has a maximum of 8 GB.
-> At runtime that limit depends on [the resources you have defined for your application container](../../manage-resources) using `{{% vendor/cli %}} resources:set`.
+> At runtime that limit depends on [the resources you have defined for your application container](../../manage-resources) using `platform resources:set`.
-> A stateless application can be scaled horizontally to multiple application instances with `{{% vendor/cli %}} resources:set` or by using Varnish in a [load balancer](https://community.platform.sh/t/how-to-configure-load-balancer-in-a-single-application/553) configuration.
+> A stateless application can be scaled horizontally to multiple application instances with `platform resources:set` or by using Varnish in a [load balancer](https://community.platform.sh/t/how-to-configure-load-balancer-in-a-single-application/553) configuration.
 >

 ## Microservices